MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Additional Details of the Kinematics Algorithms

 \section{Additional Details of the Kinematics Algorithms}

-This appendix provides additional details of the kinematics algorithms described in Sec.~\ref{sec:solver}.
-We first present the FK post-processing step used for visual plausibility.
-We then provide supplementary details for the IK solver, including additional robustness statistics, the detailed Golden Section Search (GSS) procedure, and the ablation of different one-dimensional solvers within the same decomposed IK framework.
+This appendix provides additional details of the kinematics algorithms described in Section~\ref{sec:solver}.
+We first examine the numerical robustness of the per-ITEP FK root-finding procedure by comparing representative one-dimensional solvers on Type C and Type D cases, which involve four-bar and generalized-four-bar closure constraints.
+We then present the FK post-processing step used to maintain endpoint-aligned actuator-body orientations.
+Finally, we provide supplementary details for the IK solver, including additional robustness statistics, the detailed GSS procedure, and the ablation of different one-dimensional solvers within the same decomposed IK framework.